matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 So `turn`.  `turn` turns an ant at the location.
 At this point, all of these ant functions are going to affect the world, so they are all going to be transactional.

+[Time 1:40:03]

 So `turn` is going to take a location and an amount.
 It is going to start a transaction.
 It is going to find the place where the ant is, and in particular these functions `turn`, `move`, whatever, these are functions of the ant agent.
-What did we say that the state of an ant agent is?
+What did we say the state of an ant agent is?
 Remember?

 It is just a location.
 Right.
-So you will see that these are all functions of at least a location.
+So you will see these are all functions of at least a location.
 They may have some other data, but all of these functions about the ants are functions of locations.
 Because these functions are going to become actions of the ant agents.